-So, Pastor John, can you speak into the issue of modesty regarding clothing at the pool — especially bikinis.”
-And maybe another topic would be for pastors and leaders.
-Pastor John, should a pastor or ministry leader take time in the spring to directly address the topic of modesty?
+So, Pastor John, can you speak into the issue of modesty regarding clothing at the pool — especially bikinis.
+And speak to pastors and leaders.
+Should they take time to directly address the topic?
 And if so, how would you counsel such a brave pastor best step through that minefield?

-So my approach was never to start with the rules or the guidelines, but to start with God and the gospel and the Bible and the Spirit faith and joy.
+So, my approach was never to start with the rules or the guidelines, but to start with God and the gospel and the Bible and the Spirit and faith and joy.
 Deep things need to happen in a woman’s and a man’s soul before they have any chance of thinking and feeling about these things in a way that honors God.
-Until God has become your treasure... so I will just say this to any woman, any man who dresses inappropriately: Until God has become your treasure, until your own sin has become the thing you hate most, until the Word of God is your supreme authority that you feel to be more precious than gold, sweeter than honey, until the gospel of Christ’s death in your place is the most precious news in the world to you, until you have learned to deny yourself short term pleasures for he sake of long term joy and holiness, until you have grown to love the Holy Spirit and long for his fruit more than man’s praise, until you count everything as loss compared to the supreme value of knowing Christ, your attitude towards your clothing and your appearance will be controlled by forces that don’t honor Christ.
+I will just say this to any woman or any man who dresses inappropriately: Until God has become your treasure, until your own sin has become the thing you hate most, until the word of God is your supreme authority that you feel to be more precious than gold and sweeter than honey, until the gospel of Christ’s death in your place is the most precious news in the world to you, until you have learned to deny yourself short-term pleasures for the sake of long-term joy and holiness, until you have grown to love the Holy Spirit and long for his fruit more than man’s praise, until you count everything as loss compared to the supreme value of knowing Christ, your attitude towards your clothing and your appearance will be controlled by forces that don’t honor Christ.

-And when the time is right — so here I am trying to get more specific — when the time is right, yes, you take up the texts like 1 Timothy 2:8.
-I desire that men in every place should pray lifting holy hands without anger and quarreling and likewise that women should adorn themselves in respectable apparel with modesty and self-control.
-And you work through it making sure that everyone feels that the Bible really does care about how we dress.
-And it really does want us to dress in a way that is rooted in humble, joyful, Christ exalting, other serving gospel faith.
-Here are three closing practical tips from my experience.
-Number one, when it comes to guidelines that grow out of the gospel, start with your staff and the leaders of the ministries that are up front.
+And when the time is right — so, here I am trying to get more specific — when the time is right, yes, you take up the texts like 1 Timothy 2:8–9, “I desire then that in every place the men should pray, lifting holy hands without anger or quarreling; likewise also that women should adorn themselves in respectable apparel, with modesty and self-control.”
+And you work through it, making sure that everyone feels that the Bible really does care about how we dress.
+And it really does want us to dress in a way that is rooted in humble, joyful, Christ-exalting, others-serving, gospel faith.
+Here are three closing practical tips from my experience:

+When it comes to guidelines that grow out of the gospel, start with your staff and the leaders of the ministries that are up front.
 Don’t start with everybody.
-Start working from the inside out so that there emerges a culture and a modeling from your worship leaders, from your staff who are in front and from the leaders of the youth ministry and so on.
+Start working from the inside out so that there emerges a culture and a modeling from your worship leaders, from your staff who are in front, and from the leaders of the youth ministry, and so on.
 Work with your leaders.

-Number two, deal with parents quietly and work toward common expectations for the young people.
+Deal with parents quietly and work toward common expectations for the young people.
 That is not easy, but it is a wise priority, instead of attacking things at the most painful point of the way the girls and boys are dressing.
 Come on, let’s get the parents on board here.